keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 ### Variety Is Essential

-There is this phenomenon in the exercise world called “adaptive resistance”.[^30] Physical Therapist Brian Magat, author of “The Importance of Variety in Creating Your Exercise Program”, explains, “Adaptive resistance is when you have done an exercise over a long period of time, and your body no longer responds to it…By creating variation and changing exercises in your routine, you can create new stimulus, which creates more progress over time.”[^31]
+There is this phenomenon in the exercise world called “adaptive resistance”.[^30] Brian Magat, author of “The Importance of Variety in Creating Your Exercise Program”, explains, “Adaptive resistance is when you have done an exercise over a long period of time, and your body no longer responds to it…By creating variation and changing exercises in your routine, you can create new stimulus, which creates more progress over time.”[^31]

 That new stimulus is what allows the brain to create new neural pathways.
 In creating variety every so often in your workouts, or even your typical daily routines, you are asking the brain and body to evolve together and grow stronger.

 In case you’re curious about building your own work out regimen, here’s a tip from Magat, “When choosing exercises in a program, two to three variations should be chosen for each muscle or movement.”[^32]

 (Say what you will about Tony Horton, but P90X actually uses variety in a very intelligent way both in his specific workouts and over time in his three-month program.
-If you’re looking for an example, check out the P90X workout schedule.
+If you’re looking for an example, check out the [P90X workout schedule](https://www.amandaseghetti.com/p90x-workout-schedule/).
 Magat also provides examples [here](https://www.uhhospitals.org/Healthy-at-UH/articles/2020/08/the-importance-of-variety-in-creating-your-exercise-program).)

 ### Couch Potatoes Unite!

 Okay, before you start making your couch potato propaganda, let’s pull back a little bit.
 Strength training is still extremely important for a healthy body and mind.
 As Quinn notes, “Sport-specific exercises are still the most effective method for building and maintain muscle strength, speed, power, and coordination.”[^33]

-Besides, like I alluded to before, and I’m reinforcing with this quote from Jim Davies right now, it’s been proven “that 20 minutes is the optimal amount of time for a mental practice session, according to a meta-analysis of many physical activities.
-Any less or more and the practice doesn’t stick as well.”[^34]
+Besides, like I alluded to before, and I’m reinforcing with this quote from Jim Davies right now,

-> “Mental practice is a supplement, not an alternative.”[^35]
+> “Mental practice is a supplement, not an alternative.”[^34]

 Let’s put it this way.
 If you broke your leg and you can’t do squats, ask yourself to truly focus on every muscle, every tendon, every ligament, moving your body to do a squat.
 Do that for about twenty minutes a day, five times a week, and you might not lose the muscle mass your doctor was probably expecting.

-But if you can do squats, then by all means do the damn squats.
+But if you can do squats then by all means do the damn squats.

 And, maybe throw in a brain game during your rest intervals just to keep things spicy.